How to Recognize and Manage High-Functioning Depression

 Recognizing the Hidden Signs

-My client work has taught me that spotting high functioning depression requires looking beyond the obvious.
+Spotting high functioning depression requires looking beyond the obvious.
 These signs often hide in plain sight behind what looks like normal daily functioning.

 Subtle behavioral changes to watch for

 The first hints of high functioning depression appear in small behavioral changes.
 The most telling sign is the constant need to be “on.”
-My clients often describe feeling disconnected from joy while they keep up their usual routines.
+Clients often describe feeling disconnected from joy while they keep up their usual routines.
 They continue their social commitments but feel emotionally detached and isolated even in crowds.

 The sort of thing I love to point out is how these changes show up in daily life: